 What do I need to open a basic bank account?

 There is no credit check when opening a basic bank account.
-If your banks asks to run a credit check when applying for a basic account, the chances are that you've applied for the wrong account, or they are checking your eligibility or a regular current account.
+If your banks asks to run a full credit check when applying for a basic account, the chances are that you've applied for the wrong account, or they are checking your eligibility or a regular current account.
 Be sure to tell them that it's a basic account that you want.

 To open an account you'll at least one form of official identification such as: